 For example (see below chart), take a member earning the UK average wage (£26,782) and contributing the statutory 5% employee contribution.
 Their 5% per month grows to 8% once the employer contribution (and tax relief) is added.
 By communicating the contributions (and breaking these down) each month they are made, the member can see clearly the value being added by the employer and the tax they are saving.

-However, our data shows that almost half (40%) of workplace pension providers do not communicate/inform the member each time a contribution is made to their workplace pension policy.
+However, our data shows that only 12 out of 20 propsoistions communicate/inform the member each time a contribution is made to their workplace pension policy.

 When sending regular communications, it is also important to consider the medium in which is it delivered in addition to the value of the contents of the message.
 The effectiveness of a message is very dependent on it being delivered in the manner in which the workplace pension member likes to receive communications around their finances.

 Businesses, including most of the consumer finance sector, are pushing ever more towards a paperless society as people become more aware of the effect of paper consumption on the environment.
 Therefore, it is not surprising to see that no workplace pension provider currently informs the member via post each time a contribution is made to their policy.

 SMS/text would seem to be good for driving up engagement, but no provider currently does this.
 Which begs the question is this because they do not have up to date mobile numbers, or maybe they are deemed unsecure?

 Email is another form of digital communication which the majority of workplace pension members are comfortable with.
 However, our data shows that only True Potential communicate with the member each time a contribution is made to their policy in this fashion.